+35725368683

 Purchase of Cyprus property by EU citizens

-As per Cyprus property law, EU citizens do not require any permission to buy Cyprus real estate property.
-EU citizens are treated equally to Cypriot Citizens and can purchase real estate without any limits.
+As per Cyprus property law, EU citizens do not require permission to buy Cyprus real estate.
+They are treated equally to Cypriot Citizens and can purchase real estate without any limits.
 They can register as many properties as they want in their name.
+Our firm provides a smooth transaction process for EU buyers.

 Purchase of Cyprus property by foreigners (non-EU citizens)

 Non-EU citizens are entitled to purchase Cyprus properties but should apply for permission to register them in their names.
-This application is submitted at the District Office of the city where the property is situated after the contract of sale is signed.
-The permission is given to all purchasers, and this procedure currently is just a formality.
+George K. Konstantinou Law Firm specialises in assisting non-EU citizens with this application process and managing submissions to the District Office.
 The required time for obtaining permission is about 2-4 weeks.

 • Apartment or house.